JieyiZhang/AutomaticLegalNormchainGenerationForGermanVerdict/README.md

 ## Text classification with MLP model

-MLP model with numeric vector representation of legal norms as input
+1. MLP model with numeric vector representation of legal norms as input

 * Numeric vector representation of norms as input for each document
 * Entries are the frequencies of the norms
 * Train different classification models and fine-tuned the best performer

+The code is implemented in MLP.py.

-MLP model with numeric vector representation of legal norms and their positions as input
+2. MLP model with numeric vector representation of legal norms and their positions as input

 * Numeric vector representation of norms as input for each document
 * Each index of the vector represent the norm and its position
 * Entries are the frequencies of the norms in a specific section
 * Train different classification models and fine-tuned the best performer

+The code is implemented in MLP_with_position.py.

 ## Text classification with DL model